allegro/bigflow/docs/deployment.md

 ![brand_new_composer](images/brand_new_composer.png)

 ### Composer's DAGs Folder
-Composer's DAGs Folder is a Storage [bucket](https://cloud.google.com/storage/docs/json_api/v1/buckets) mounted to Airflow.
+Composer's DAGs Folder is a Cloud Storage [bucket](https://cloud.google.com/storage/docs/json_api/v1/buckets) mounted to Airflow.
 This is the place where BigFlow uploads your DAG files.

 Go to the Composer's **DAGs folder**: